remake/remake-cli/README.md

 Have you ever designed something and wished people could just start using it?
 Remake lets you do that.

 - **Build full-stack web apps with front-end code.** Remake takes care of the rest: user accounts, persistent data, instant deployments, and routing.
 Each user gets their own account and data.
-- **Produces real apps, not prototypes.** Remake feels like prototyping because it's so easy.
-It was designed to feel like using a template and a single JSON file, but you get a real app from it.
+- **Produces real apps, not prototypes.** Remake feels like prototyping because it was designed to.
+The goal was to make web development feel like using a single template and a single JSON file.
 - **You control your app and its design.** Remake is open source.
 You own the code.
 There's no platform lock-in and you have 100% control over your app's design.
 - **Secure, scalable, and fast.** Highly secure authentication.
 And server-rendered, so your pages load quickly even on low-power devices or slow connections.